 A gifted and prolific writer and one of the great preachers of his era, Thurman is also remembered for helping launch The Fellowship Church for All People in San Francisco, the nation’s first interracial, intercultural church and a vision of a radically inclusive community.

 Backs Against The Wall is produced and directed by Martin Doblmeier.
 Doblmeier will introduce the film.
 A facilitated conversation among five Twin Cities leaders will explore the vision that Thurman lived and worked towards.

 COST: Free, please RSVP at firstname.lastname@example.org or call 651-696-2788.

 This event will be held at Jeanne D’ Arc Auditorium, St. Catherine University (see more location information below).

-Vivian Jenkins Nelsen (Facilitator), is the co-founder of INTER-RACE, a diversity think tank located at Augsburg College.
+Vivian Jenkins Nelsen (Facilitator), is the co-founder of INTER-RACE, a diversity think tank located at Augsburg University.
 A nationally recognized diversity practitioner, trainer, consultant, planner and researcher, she speaks to thousands of people each year on leadership, change, and diversity and teaches and publishes on group facilitation, diversity, conflict and grief.